tytydraco/yessleep/out/I_Work_the_Graveyard_Shift_at_an_Abandoned_Mall_Night_Two.md

 But the moment I step inside, something feels *off*.

-The air is thick, stale, carrying a scent that wasn’t there before—something faintly metallic, like old pennies left in the sun.
+The air is thick, stale, carrying a scent that wasn’t there before, something faintly metallic, like old pennies left in the sun.
 The silence feels *deeper*, heavier, as if the mall itself is holding its breath.
 I scan the entrance, the rows of shuttered storefronts, the dead electronic kiosks covered in dust.
 Everything looks exactly as I left it.

 Still, my fingers tighten around my notebook.